-Soak – Fill the sink with hot water and 2 drops of dish detergent added.
+Soak – Fill the sink with hot water, and 2 drops of dish detergent added.
 Allow the parts to soak for a few minutes in the soapy water.
-Remember to soak all the parts including caps, rings and teats.
+Remember to soak all the parts including caps, rings, and teats.

 Recommended: Dapple Baby Bottle & Dish Liquid

-Use a baby bottle brush to get into all those curves and edges which easily harbour those germs.
+Use a baby bottle brush to get into all those curves and edges which easily harbor those germs.
 A bottle brush allows you to effectively scrub off any milk residue which wasn’t removed by rinsing or soaking.

 Bottle: Use the larger side and place all the bristles into the bottle.
-Move the brush with a half circle rotation to remove all the milk within the bottle.
+Move the brush with a half circle rotation to remove all the milk in the bottle.
 Clean the inside neck by pulling the brush in and out for a few motions.

 Small parts: Use the smaller bristles on the opposite end to scrub into any small areas not reached by the larger bristles.
 Ensure the teat is cleaned inside with this end.
-If your bottles have numerous small parts make sure all milk is removed.
+If your bottles have numerous small parts, make sure all milk is removed.

-Dishwasher: It is safe for you use a dishwasher to clean your baby bottles.
+Dishwasher: It is safe for you to use a dishwasher to clean your baby bottles.
 You may want to do teats manually to ensure they are thoroughly clean.
 Also ensure any small parts are placed on top in a dishwasher basket so they don’t get lost or damaged in the machine.

 When washing ensure none of the parts have deep scratches, splits or cracks as bacteria can survive in these parts, even after sanitation.
 Once you are happy all the milk is off the bottle, you should rinse all the parts with running water to remove all of the soapy water inside and out of all the parts.